Dental Implants, Houston TX

-During the healing period, the implants are gradually bonding with the jawbone.
+During the healing period (usually around 3 months), the implants are gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 After the healing period is over, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

-Dr. Watson will place an abutment (post) on the dental implants after they are healed.
-We will coordinate this appointment with your general dentist who will now be able to start making your new teeth.
+Your general dentist will now be able to start making your new teeth.
 An impression must be taken.
 The teeth replacements are then made over the posts or attachments.
 The entire procedure usually takes 3-4 months.
 Most patients do not experience any disruption in their daily life.

 Mini-Transitional Dental Implants